-The Lake at Priziac (pictured here) is just a 10-minute drive away.
+The Lake at Priziac is just a 10-minute drive away.
 It's perfect for children, with a small sandy beach, play area, picnic tables and a cafe in the summer months.
-The lake is a popular spot for kayaking, sailing and fishing and is surrounded by a walking and fitness trail.
+It's also a popular spot for kayaking, sailing, fishing and walking.
 There are several other lakes within a 20-minute drive from Guebernez.
 Pictured here is the bar and restaurant at the lake at Pont Samouel.
 Brittany's largest lake, the Lac de Guerledan, is 35 minutes away.
 This summer (2015), Guerledan is being drained for repairs and millions of visitors are expected to come for the rare chance to see what lies beneath.
 At the bottom runs the Nantes-Brest canal so the vast lunar-like landscape will be dotted with lock-houses and farmsteads, seen for the first time for a generation.
 Guided walks, bike rides, special events and lots of other activities are planned.

 Guebernez is around 40 minutes from the stunning coastline of Morbihan.
 With a sub-tropical climate, Morbihan is warmer than the rest of Brittany.
 You'll find a mix of sweeping sandy beaches, rocky coves, inlets, and islands - 42 islands in all.
 Some are privately owned by the rich and famous, while others can be reached by boat.
 Boat trips operate throughout the summer.
 Pictured here is one of the beaches at Erdeven, which stretches for five miles with sand dunes, safe swimming, horse-riding and surfing.